 Edwin Stroman, Jr.

-Edwin Stroman, Jr., Job Corps Senior Director, has focused his work on improving the lives of adolescents/young adults, beginning with a position in the Job Corps Program.
+Edwin Stroman, Jr., Senior Research Associate, has focused his work on improving the lives of adolescents/young adults, beginning with a position in the Job Corps Program.
 While working at Woodland Job Corps as the Career Development Manager, Edwin helped Woodland become the top center in the nation, leading to a position as Career Services Director at the Potomac Job Corps Center.
 Within a year, his efforts helped Potomac into the top 25 percent of all centers.
 His expertise and experience led him to Coffey Consulting in July 2016, where he has worked on streamlining a policy review process for Job Corps that has produced immediate benefits for the firm’s clients.
 He continues to pursue his love for track and field, a pursuit at which he excelled during his college years where he competed and was a multi-time Northeastern Conference Champion.
 He earned his bachelor of science degree from Mount St. Mary’s University.

 Richard “Dick” Sullivan